0xPolygonZero/zk_evm/zero_bin/README.md

 ```

 ### Input mode
-Pass JSON encoded prover input to stdin or over HTTP.
+Pass JSON encoded prover input to stdin or over HTTP, or point the leader to a Jerigon RPC endpoint to retrieve the prover input from the `debug_traceBlockByNumber` and `eth_getBlockByNumber` RPC methods.

 See [`prover_input.rs`](/leader/src/prover_input.rs) for the input format.

-The examples below assume some prover input is stored in `./block_121.json`.
+The `std-io` and `http` examples below assume some prover input is stored in `./block_121.json`.

 #### stdin